 Frequently Asked Questions

 Cost and Facilities

 The registration fees include lodging for 3 nights/four days, all meals, retreat fee and materials/supplies.
 A shared-room fee is $615 per person, private room fee is $815 per person.
-There is a discount if registering together for a shared room.
 Please plan to arrive by 2pm on Thursday and depart at 2pm on Sunday.
 Register online.
-For more information call 602-279-MISS.

 To foster a fully present experience, we ask that all electronic devices remain in your cars, outside of the retreat.
-We ask participants to remain at the center and participate in all aspects of the program.
+Participants must remain at the center and participate in all aspects of the program.
 When you are registered, more information regarding transportation, accommodations, and the retreat will be sent within several days.
 This retreat is appropriate for secularists and people of all faith traditions.
 Please note, this retreat involves walking throughout the Sedona Mago campus and along hiking trails and may be difficult for people with mobility problems.

 Payments may be made online through Paypal or by check to MISS Foundation, c/o Kelli Montgomey, P.O.
 Box 9195, Austin TX 78766.
-For payment questions, please email email@example.com.
+For payment questions, please email firstname.lastname@example.org.
 Your registration will be complete and your space secured once your payment has been made in full.
 Space is limited.
-We have fewer rooms available this year so please consider a shared room, if possible.
-If you do not have a roommate, we will pair you with another attendee.
+We do not offer any refunds after the registration deadline.
+There are no refunds for withdrawals once a program has begun.
+If you would like a shared room and do not have a roommate, we will pair you with another attendee.
 Thank you!